backend-development/backend-development-textbook/source/adv_authentication.md

 ### Different types of programs

-When createing commandline programs, web apps, native apps we have different possiblities.
+When creating command line programs, web apps, native apps we have different possibilities.

 You already know how to use HTTP Cookies for authentication in a web app.
-Commandline programms and native app do not use cookies automatically as browser do.
+Command line programs and native app do not use cookies automatically as browser do.

 To illustrate this let's look at a command line program.